United States Flag Etiquette

 - The Arkansas Flag should not be displayed during inclement weather, unless an all-weather flag is used.
 An all-weather flag is made from colorfast material.

-- The Arkansas Flag should be displayed on or near the main administration building of every
+- The Arkansas Flag should be displayed on or near the main administration building of every state facility.

 - The Arkansas Flag should be dipped as a mark of honor to the U.S. Flag, or to the national anthem if the U.S. Flag is not being displayed.
 When the Arkansas Flag is dipped, care must be taken that it does not touch the ground or floor.